Our Therapists

 Casey Sommers

-I am a Licensed Professional Counselor with almost fifteen years of experience in clinical mental health settings.
-I graduated with honors with a Master of Arts in Mental Health Counseling from Louisiana State University in 2009 and with a Bachelor of Science in Psychology from Louisiana State University in 2007.
-I obtained my Professional Counselor license in April 2015, and I maintain an active status as a member of the Louisiana Counseling Association.
+I am a Licensed Professional Counselor-Supervisor with over fifteen years of experience in clinical mental health settings.
+I currently split my time at Integrated Behavioral Health between performing the duties of the Associate Clinical Director and seeing clients for therapy sessions.
+I graduated with my Master of Arts in Mental Health Counseling from Louisiana State University in 2009 and with my Bachelor of Science in Psychology from Louisiana State University in 2007.
+I obtained my Professional Counselor license in 2015 as well as my Supervisor status in 2023, and I maintain an active status as a member of the Louisiana Counseling Association.
 I work primarily with adult clients who present with mood disorders, personality disorders, anxiety disorders, self-esteem deficits, relationship discord, past/present trauma, grief and loss, and emotional dysregulation issues.
 I am well versed in several therapeutic approaches including Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, Acceptance and Commitment Therapy, Mindfulness Based Cognitive Therapy, and Solution Focused Brief Therapy.
-As your therapist, I will work at a pace that is comfortable for you while empowering, educating, and encouraging you to utilize coping skills that promote health, wellness, and stability.

 M.S., LPC